Kung Fu Hustle: References to other works

 The dialogue that the Beast says while negotiating with the Axe Gang for killing the Landlady and Landlord—"... then young friend, I will make an offer you cannot refuse" it is a reference of the dialogue from the movie of 1972s The Godfather.
 Also, the Landlady's comment to Brother Sum—"We brought a gift you cannot refuse" is an obvious parody of the same, to which Sum replies (in the dubbed version of the film), "Ha!
 With the Beast on our side, we shall see for whom the bell tolls", a reference to the titular 1943 film.

 The final fight between Sing (who has been reborn into "the one", which pays homage to Bruce Lee by wearing his costume in Enter the Dragon and using his fighting style) and the hundreds of gangsters imitates the fight between Neo and hundreds of Agent Smiths in The Matrix Reloaded.
 The scene in which the Beast prompts an Axe member to punch him harder is reminiscent of a similar scene in Raging Bull, with Robert De Niro's character prompting Joe Pesci's character.

 The last scene, in which the beggar tries to sell martial arts manuals, refers directly to the greatest skills in Louis Cha's Condor Trilogy (Nine Yang Manual, "Yiyang Finger", and "Eighteen Subduing Dragon Palms"), "Thousand Hand Divine Fist", and The Smiling, Proud Wanderer ("Nine Swords of Dugu").
 The scene in which the landlady confronts Brother Sum in the back of his car is a homage to Bruce Lee in this from the movie of 1972s Way of the Dragon, where she cracks her knuckles and gives a quick upper nod to the mafia boss, telling him to back off.

+According to Raechel Dumas, Kung Fu Hustle transforms traditional martial arts cinema into a globally consumable spectacle through parody, fantasy, and visual excess.
+The film incorporates recognizable conventions from wuxia fiction and Hong Kong kung fu films—including legendary masters, secret martial arts manuals, and supernatural fighting techniques—while simultaneously exaggerating and reinterpreting them through Stephen Chow’s comic style.
+As a result, these references function as both homage to and parody of martial arts traditions.